-Remit ⊠ Staff

-Characteristics Disability
+Remit Staff ■ Staff Characteristics Disability

-Why this Outcome?

 The College is a key destination for disabled students, with one in five of our students declaring a disability and students with a known disability accounting for 25.3% of all credits delivered in 2019/20.
 12% of College staff have declared a disability, and the College is a registered Disability Confident employer.